kadena-community/spirekey/docs/KIP-0030/guides/capability-translations.md

 (ORDER "order-id" "customer-account" "merchant-account")
 ```

-The wallet will then try to identify the assosciation of a `customer-account`
+The wallet will try to identify if the signer is associated with the `customer`
+or with the `merchant` by comparing the provided `customer-account` and
-with one of the accounts stored in the wallet.
-If the account is not found the
+`merchant-account` with the accounts stored in the wallet.
+This allows the
-wallet will default to the `granter` role.
+wallet to display the capability in the correct category and looks up the
+translation for the correct role.

 ```json
 {